The effects of polarization on the observables in the decay $\Xi_{cc}^{++} \rightarrow \Xi_{c}^{+} \bar{\ell}\nu_{\ell}$: Phenomenological study

 We now move on to present the differential branching ratio and the forward-backward asymmetry for the case of transversely polarized ($n = T$) particles.
 In Fig.~\ref{br_trans_lepton}, we can see that for the transverse polarized muon, the hierarchy at all $q^2$ is $\mathcal{D}(q^2) \,(\textrm{black})> \mathcal{D}_-^{(\ell,T)}(q^2) \,(\textrm{red})> \mathcal{D}_+^{(\ell,T)}(q^2)\,(\textrm{green})$.
 The $\text{FBA}_k^{(\ell,T)}(q^2)$ for the transverse polarized muon presented in Fig.~\ref{afb_trans_lepton} clearly shows the distinction between the $k=+$ state (green) as having a forward preference with the $k=-$ (red) having a backward one.
 The unpolarized forward-backward asymmetry sits between the two and shows very little forward-backward asymmetry in the mid to large $q^2$ regime.
 At low $q^2$, all curves start negative, but the green one ($k=+$) increases rapidly and becomes positive ($\sim0.01\,\textrm{GeV}$) almost immediately.
 The unpolarized forward-backward asymmetry is more influenced by the $k=-$ (red) state.

 In Fig.~\ref{br_trans_daughter} and Fig.~\ref{afb_trans_daugter}, we present the branching ratio and the forward-backward asymmetry for the case of the transverse polarized $\Xi_c^+$, respectively.
-We can see that the splitting between the branching ratio in the $k=+$ (green) and $k=-$ (red) states is modest in the low and high $q^2$ regions, and peaks for the mid $q^2$ allowed region.
-The transverse daughter-spin projection reveals a slight polarization preference with the $\Xi_c^+$ being produced more frequently in the spin $+1/2$ ($k=+$) state.
-The $\text{FBA}_k^{(\Xi{c}^{+},T)}(q^2)$ reveals that the $k=-$ (red) transverse polarized daughter $\Xi_c^+$ has a clear backward tendency as opposed to the $k=+$ (green) state.
+We can see that the splitting between the branching ratio in the $k=+$ (green) and $k=-$ (red) states is modest in the low and high $q^2$ regions, and peaks for the mid $q^2$ allowed region. {The transverse projection reveals that $\Xi_c^+$ is produced slightly more in the $k=+$ (green) state.} The $\text{FBA}_k^{(\Xi{c}^{+},T)}(q^2)$ reveals that the $k=-$ (red) transverse polarized daughter $\Xi_c^+$ has a clear backward tendency as opposed to the $k=+$ (green) state.
 The unpolarized $\text{FBA}_k^{(\Xi{c}^{+},T)}(q^2)$ resultantly hovers around the zero mark for most of the $q^2$ region.

 In Fig.~\ref{br_trans_parent} and Fig.~\ref{afb_trans_parent}, we finally consider the transverse polarization effects of the $\Xi_{cc}^{++}$.
 It can be seen that throughout the dynamical range, $\mathcal{D}(q^2) \,(\textrm{black})> \mathcal{D}_-^{(\Xi_{cc}^{++},T)}(q^2) \,(\textrm{red})\sim \mathcal{D}_+^{(\Xi_{cc}^{++},T)}(q^2)\,(\textrm{green})$.
 At higher $q^2\gtrsim 0.5\,\textrm{GeV}^2$, we can see a somewhat higher value for $\mathcal{D}_-^{(\Xi_{cc}^{++},T)}(q^2)\,\textrm{(red)}$ as compared with $\mathcal{D}_+^{(\Xi_{cc}^{++},T)}(q^2)\,\textrm{(green)}$.
 In Fig.~\ref{afb_trans_parent}, we can see that $\text{FBA}_k^{(\Xi_{cc}^{++},T)}(q^2)$ starts off as negative.
 However, for $q^2\gtrsim 0.2\,\textrm{GeV}^2$, the $k=+$ (green) polarized $\Xi_{cc}^{++}$ shows a positive forward-backward asymmetry while the $k=-$ state continues to prefer the backward direction.
 Given that the branching ratios of the two states are similar, we can correspondingly see very little forward-backward asymmetry in the unpolarized case for the $\Xi_{cc}^{++}$.